Andreas Athanasiou: Detroit Red Wings

 On November 20, 2013, the Detroit Red Wings signed Athanasiou to a three-year, entry-level contract.

 On April 15, 2014, Athanasiou was assigned to the Grand Rapids Griffins, and made his AHL debut on April 18, in a game against the Lake Erie Monsters.

 During the 2014–15 season, in his first full professional season, he posted the best point-per-game average, 0.58, among Griffins rookies, recording 16 goals and 16 assists in a campaign that was limited to 55 games played due to a broken jaw.
 He finished fifth on Grand Rapids in postseason scoring, recording five goals and four assists in 16 postseason games.

-Athanasiou made his NHL debut for the Red Wings on November 8, 2015 in a game against the Dallas Stars.
+Athanasiou made his NHL debut for the Red Wings on November 8, 2015, in a game against the Dallas Stars.
 On November 10, in his second NHL game, Athanasiou scored his first career NHL goal against Braden Holtby of the Washington Capitals.
 On February 5, 2016, Athanasiou was recalled by the Detroit Red Wings.
-Prior to being recalled, he recorded eight goals and eight assists in 26 games for the Griffins.
+Before being recalled, he recorded eight goals and eight assists in 26 games for the Griffins.

 On April 30, 2016, Athanasiou was assigned to the Grand Rapids Griffins.
 During the 2015–16 season, Athanasiou recorded nine goals and five assists in 37 games for the Red Wings, while averaging 9:01 of ice time.
 On October 21, 2017 - following a contract holdout to begin the season - Athanasiou and the Red Wings agreed to terms on a one-year deal worth $1,387,500.

-During the 2019–20 season, Athanasiou recorded 10 goals and 14 assists in 46 games with the Red Wings, and owned a league worst plus/minus -45.
+During the 2019–20 season, Athanasiou recorded 10 goals and 14 assists in 46 games with the Red Wings, and owned a league-worst plus/minus -45.

 Edmonton Oilers

-On February 24, 2020, Athanasiou was traded by the Red Wings at the NHL trade deadline, along with Ryan Kuffner, to the Edmonton Oilers in exchange for Sam Gagner and second-round draft pick in 2020 and 2021.
+On February 24, 2020, Athanasiou was traded by the Red Wings at the NHL trade deadline, along with Ryan Kuffner, to the Edmonton Oilers in exchange for Sam Gagner and a second-round draft pick in 2020 and 2021.
 He registered 1 goal and 1 assist in 9 regular season games before the season was paused due to the COVID-19 pandemic.
-In returning for the post-season, Athanasiou went scoreless in four games as the Oilers failed to make the second round of the playoffs.
+In return for the post-season, Athanasiou went scoreless in four games as the Oilers failed to make it through the play-in round and missed the playoffs.

 As an impending restricted free agent and due to salary cap considerations, Athanasiou was not tendered a qualifying offer by the Oilers on October 7, 2020, and was released to explore free agency.

 Los Angeles Kings

-On December 28, 2020, Athanasiou signed a one-year, $1.2 million dollar contract with the Los Angeles Kings.
-On July 28, 2021, Athanasiou signed a one-year, $2.7 million dollar contract with the Los Angeles Kings.
+On December 28, 2020, Athanasiou signed a one-year, $1.2 million contract with the Los Angeles Kings.
+On July 28, 2021, Athanasiou signed a one-year, $2.7 million contract with the Los Angeles Kings.